ProvableHQ/leo/documentation/guides/dependencies.md

 ### Network Dependencies at Deploy Time

-When you deploy, Leo fetches fresh bytecode for all network dependencies to ensure your deployment transaction references the current on-chain editions.
-If a network dependency is at edition 0 and lacks a constructor (required since the V8 consensus upgrade), Leo will error with a clear message explaining that the dependency needs to be upgraded on-chain first.
+During deployment, Leo gets current bytecode for all network dependencies.
+This operation makes the deployment transaction reference the current on-chain editions.
+Since the V8 consensus upgrade, an edition 0 network dependency must have a constructor.
+If the constructor does not exist, Leo reports that you must first upgrade the dependency on-chain.